NexusGPU/tensor-fusion-docs/docs/en/guide/get-started.md

 ## Known Issues

-1. Mermaid pie chart, ZenUML are not working, need to fix this in vitepress-plugin-mermaid lib
+1. Mermaid pie chart, ZenUML are not working due to vitepress-plugin-mermaid bug
-2. Index page layout is not optimized for multiple products scenario
+2. Page layout is not optimized for multiple products
+3. Search is local frontend by default, should change to remote search like [Algolia](https://vitepress.dev/reference/default-theme-search#algolia-search) if there are lots of contents.